bhunut-adobe/user-sync.py/docs/en/success-guide/scheduling.md

 ## Setting Up Scheduled Run on Unix-Based Systems

-#### Without Email Notification:
+### Without Email Notification:
 Create a shell script with the invocation of user-sync.
+Create the file run_sync.sh with contents below:

 	cd [user-sync-directory-path]
 	./user-sync --users mapped --process-groups

-#### With Email Notification:
+### With Email Notification:
 Create a shell script with the invocation of user-sync piped to a scan to pull out relevant log entries for a summary.
-Create the file run_sync.sh for this with contents like:
+Create the file run_sync.sh with contents below:

 	cd [user-sync-directory-path]
 	./user-sync --users mapped --process-groups |  grep "CRITICAL\\|WARNING\\|ERROR\\|=====\\|-----\\|number of\\|Number of" | mail -s “Adobe User Sync Report for `date +%F-%a`”